VeresDenisa/3FoundersServer/README.md

 To run the script use: ./scipt.tcl UVM_VERBOSITY TESTCASE1 TESTCASE2 TESTCASE3 (ex. ./scipt.tcl LOW test_no_4 test)

 To view the waveform open the GUI, open the wlf file and add the required items in the waveform.
+To save an image of the waveform, zoom full and export as png/bmp.